salihgerdan/hello_work/README.md

 ## FAQ

+### Does it save my session when I click "Stop"?

+Not currently, no. This is to encourage finishing what you started.
+It does however, undermine the time tracking promise a bit.

 ### The mini window does not stay on top under Wayland

 Yeah that might happen due to unresolved Wayland limitations, use a window rule from your desktop.